1st Texas Infantry Regiment: Battle of Gettysburg

 Benning began striding back and forth yelling “give them hell boys!”.
 Benning's left regiment, the 15th Georgia, now pressed up into the 1st Texas line to relieve them.
 The Texans refused to back down and so the two regiments mixed together, much to the displeasure of Colonel Work.
-Work didn't want the Georgians disrupting his line and thought that it would have been better if Benning had flanked the enemy from the side instead.
+Work didn't want the Georgians disrupting his line and thought that it would be better if Benning had flanked the enemy from the side instead.
 The two regiments could not be separated in the middle of the battle and so they fought as one single unit for the remainder of the evening.
 This support from Benning caused the 124th New York to fall back to their original position and the Confederate soldiers pushed forward into the rocks on Devil's Den.
 The battery atop Devil's Den continued firing for as long as they could but were soon overrun by the pressing Confederate forces.
 The two comingled regiments of the 1st Texas and the 15th Georgia were soon joined by the 20th Georgia and 44th Alabama and together they took on the combination of the remainder of the 124th New York, the 4th Maine Volunteer Infantry Regiment, and the 99th Pennsylvania Infantry regiments.
 After a short, close range melee the Confederates pushed off the Union and the capture of Devil's Den was official.
 The 1st Texas had managed to hold their ground long enough for reinforcements to arrive and it paid off for them greatly.
 The Confederates had captured the four guns of Smith's battery and took between one hundred forty and two hundred prisoners from their victory but the day wasn't over yet for the 1st Texas Infantry.